zimejin07/Casino-Card-Payment-App/README.md

 👉 App available at: [http://localhost:3001](http://localhost:3001)

-> ⚠️ Runs in **development mode** inside Docker to avoid runtime type conflicts and ensure a consistent review experience.
+> ⚠️ Runs in **development mode** inside Docker to ensure an easy deployment and consistent review experience.

 ---